paulkienitz/pitchgame/README.md

 ### How to set up

 You'll need a host with PHP and MySql.
-Use "pitchgame tables.sql" to create the database, but don't upload that file to the web host.
+Use `pitchgame tables.sql` to create the database, but don't upload that file to the web host.
-Configure your database password in php.ini as mysqli.default_pw.
+Put your database host and password in `configure.php`.
-Use .htaccess or equivalent to forbid downloading php.ini or .htaccess itself.
+Use `.htaccess` or equivalent to forbid downloading `configure.php` itself.
-Also use it to make pitchgame.php the default index page in its directory, if that's desirable, i.e. if the game is in its own separate directory.
+Also use it to make `pitchgame.php` the default index page in its directory, if that's desirable, i.e. if the game is in its own separate directory.
-Adjust the constants at the top of pitchdata.php if you want to use recaptcha.
+Adjust the other constants in `configure.php` if you want to use recaptcha.
 Then upload the other files and test it out.